nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a contact: `add`

-This command adds a person to the address book.
+This command adds a contact to the address book.
 There are 4 types of contacts: Volunteer, Donor, Partner, Person(default)

 Format: `add [r/ROLE] n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​